 It’s becoming more common to throw around phrases like “Personal Power,” “Agency,” and “Personal Sovereignty,” but what exactly is “Personal Power”?
 Why is it important to know and use these principles?
 How can they help you thrive in your life?

 Many of us enter the self-development world with pain as our catalyst.
 For me, that pain came from a misunderstanding and misuse of Power (manipulation and dominance).
-Unfortunately, this misuse of Power is all too familiar to most people, but especially those who identify as women, LGBTQIA, BIPOC, and other marginalized communities.
+Unfortunately, this misuse of Power is all too familiar to most people, but especially those who identify as women, LGBTQIA, BIPOC, neurodivergent, and other marginalized communities.

 For centuries, we have experienced Power as coercion, intimidating us into standing still, defining who we should and should not be, and dictating how we are supposed to act.
 This Dominant Dogma message tells us that we cannot trust our voice and that we are only worthy if we fit into a specific box that society, religion, family, and the world have drawn for us.